albatroxx/albatroxx.github.io/_posts/2019-12-11-a-python-line-profiler.md

-# define the 256 colors so that the lines can get colorized
+# define the 256 available terminal colors so that the lines can get colorized appropriately
 colors = [
 	(  0,  0,  0), (128,  0,  0), (  0,128,  0), (128,128,  0), (  0,  0,128), (128,  0,128), (  0,128,128), (192,192,192),
 	(128,128,128), (255,  0,  0), (  0,255,  0), (255,255,  0), (  0,  0,255), (255,  0,255), (  0,255,255), (255,255,255),